 Breast Augmentation

 The most common surgery for tuberous breasts is breast augmentation.
-This procedure uses a silicone gel implant to help improve the size and shape of the breasts.
+This procedure uses a silicone gel implant to increase the size and shape of the breasts.

-A breast implant is a good option for tuberous breasts as it provides a reliable improvement in breast shape.
+A breast implant is an option for tuberous breasts as it provides a stable increase in the breast shape.
 If you choose breast implants, you will need to decide on a variety of factors, such as:

-• the placement of the breast implant (over or under the muscle).
-(For tuberous breasts, under the muscle placement is a good option as it covers the edges of the implant)
+- the placement of the breast implant (over or under the muscle).
+(For tuberous breasts, under the muscle placement is generally recommended, as it covers the edges of the implant)

-• other procedures for asymmetry, inverted nipple or to correct drooping breasts, and
+- other procedures for asymmetry, inverted nipple or to correct loose breasts, and

 Breast Lift

-A breast lift (mastopexy) may also be a good option in some cases.
-This procedure can improve the position of tuberous breasts and create a more pleasing shape.
-In some cases, a breast lift and implants may combine to achieve the best result.
+A breast lift (mastopexy) may also be a suitable option in some cases.
+This procedure can address the position of tuberous breasts and create a more lifted shape.
+In some cases, a breast lift and implants may be combined.

-A breast lift is a good solution for women with tuberous breasts that are droopy (ptotic).
-The surgery can help to improve both the position and shape of the breasts.
+A breast lift is an option for women with tuberous breasts that are ptotic.
+The surgery may help to address both the position and shape of the breasts.

 Breast Tissue Expansion